zhexuphd/home/index.md

 {% include_relative _includes/services.md %}

 ## News
+- **[Apr.
+2025]** Lots of conferences coming up this year.
+I'll be presenting a few papers with colleagues at ICA 2025 in Denver and FoJ 2025 in Cardiff.
 - **[Aug.
 2024]** Thrilled to join LMU Munich as a research associate and meet so many wonderful new colleagues!
 - **[May.
 2024]** I’m very grateful to the German Research Foundation (DFG) for awarding me a Walter Benjamin Programme (€221,430) to support my new project!